 SAYCW members are organizations and individuals from various sectors with a shared interest in improving the health and well-being of youth and communities in Saskatchewan.
 SAYCW strives to be inclusive of a diversity of voices, and welcomes all!
 Members contribute through the Steering Committee and/or one of our Working Groups or Committees.

 SAYCW achieves its mandate through the work of SAYCW staff and SAYCW members who contribute to Working Groups and Committees that are formed by the Steering Committee.
-The Steering Committee is co-chaired by the Saskatchewan Cancer Agency (SCA) and the League of Educational Administrators, Directors and Superintendents of Saskatchewan (LEADS).
+The Steering Committee is co-chaired Health Quality Council (HQC) and Directors and Superintendents of Saskatchewan (LEADS).

 Survey Development and Implementation Working Group